ballerina-platform/ballerina-release/release-notes/swan-lake-release-notes/swan-lake-2201.3.0-release-note.md

 ##### `http` package

 - Added support for killing the application when a resource function panics
-- Added a grace period for graceful stop of the listener
+- Added a grace period for the graceful stop of the listener
-- Added missing HTTP status codes
+- Added the missing HTTP status codes
-- Made socket configuration to be configurable in both listener and client configurations
+- Made the socket configuration to be configurable in both listener and client configurations
 - Added defaultable parameter support for query parameters
 - Added support for populating HATEOAS link's `types` field based on the resource return type